 - 12.14.1 Requests to be excused from duty shall be submitted to the District Office as far in advance as possible to allow time to secure an acceptable substitute. - 12.14.2 The following regulations will prevail in cases they cover: - 12.14.2.1 Leave may be granted, by the Superintendent, without loss of pay for attendance at distinctly professional meetings of educational groups at which the District should be represented.
-Travel expenses may be allowed for this purpose within the limits of the budget provision. - 12.14.2.2 Leaves of absence to attend meetings or conventions of educational associations or societies, or to serve on committees or commissions of such organizations when the activities or purposes of the organization serve to advance the welfare of the District through the upgrading and strengthening of the educational program, may be granted upon request of the employee by the

-Superintendent, without loss of pay to the unit member and with or without travel expense to the District.
+Travel expenses may be allowed for this purpose within the limits of the budget provision. - 12.14.2.2 Leaves of absence to attend meetings or conventions of educational associations or societies, or to serve on committees or commissions of such organizations when the activities or purposes of the organization serve to advance the welfare of the District through the upgrading and strengthening of the educational program, may be granted upon request of the employee by the Superintendent, without loss of pay to the unit member and with or without travel expense to the District.

 - 12.14.2.3 Leaves may be granted to employees for attendance at conventions or meetings of organizations composed of people engaged in education, but interested primarily in improving the working conditions of school employees upon request of the employee and recommendation of the Superintendent.
-The unit member shall be required to reimburse the District for the amount required to pay the substitute. - 12.14.2.4 The Association shall have ten (10) days of unpaid leave available to use at its discretion.
-The Association shall give three (3) unit member's working days' notice of intent to exercise this leave provision. - 12.14.2.5 Leave for two (2) days each year may be granted for the conduct of personal business.
+The unit member shall be required to reimburse the District for the amount required to pay the substitute. - 12.14.2.4 The Association shall have a total of ten (10) days of release time to use at its discretion for Association business.
+Willows Unified Teachers Association (WUTA) shall reimburse the district for the cost of the substitute.
+The Association shall give three (3) unit member's working days' notice of the intent to exercise this leave provision. - 12.14.2.5 Leave for two (2) days each year may be granted for the conduct of personal business.
 This leave is not accumulative and salary for such leave will be differential between the unit member's salary and the substitute employed.
 Such leave must be requested in advance through the Superintendent to allow time to procure a suitable substitute.